Updated: Dec 28, 2020

 The CEO of APA, in citing a fallacious CNN analysis, achieved agenda driven goals for the “caring industry,” as a leader of said industry.
 He protects the current paradigm of community-based social and psychological intervention, including the drugging of patients set free in open communities.

 Of course as we have demonstrated in previous articles, criminologists, national security analysts, and other psychologists disprove the claims of APA’s CEO.
-The business and ideological motives of the caring industry leaders drive their misinformation.
+The financial and ideological motives of the caring industry leaders drive their misinformation.

-It is difficult to imagine what drives the fallacious response of APA CEO besides his duty to his industry to protect its business model and current ideological paradigm.
+It is difficult to imagine what drives the fallacious response of APA CEO besides his duty to his industry to protect the business model and current ideological paradigm.
 The historical, rational, and empirical record does not support his assertions.

 Red Flags, Defiant Psychologists

 We need the APA and the caring industry to cooperate with us to determine which patients pose serious violent threats.
-In the case of the recent socialist democrat Dayton shooter, and the ethnonationalist El Paso shooter, we had those indicators of violence.
-If publishing a kill list of specific people, threatening to rape women, and persistently justifying collective punishment and violence for socialism is “normal psychology,” I think every health insurer, Medicaid, and Medicare should defund psychologists in whole, since they contradict themselves depending on the interest at hand.
+In the case of the recent democratic socialist Dayton shooter, and the ethnonationalist El Paso shooter, we had those indicators of violence.
+If publishing a kill list of specific people, threatening to rape women, and persistently justifying collective punishment and violence for socialism is “normal psychology,” I think health insurers, Medicaid, and Medicare should defund psychologists in whole, since they contradict themselves depending on the interest at hand.

-It’s a shame that the APA and leftwing activists refuse to make that prioritization for some of the most tragic victims of all – the innocent bystanders slaughtered in cold blood by people with a history of abnormal pscyhology and violent ideation.
+It’s a shame that the APA and leftwing activists refuse to make that prioritization for some of the most tragic victims of all – the innocent bystanders slaughtered in cold blood by people with a history of abnormal psychology and violent ideation.